An analytic derivation of the bifurcation conditions for localization in hyperelastic tubes and sheets: Introduction

 \section{Introduction}

-Owing to their excellent mechanical properties, soft materials such as rubber, hydrogel, liquid crystal elastomer, artificial muscle/tissue, dielectric membranes, etc., have found diverse applications in high-tech products, e.g. sensors, actuators, and energy harvesters.
-A major characteristic of such soft materials is that they can sustain large deformations.
-As a result, they can easily suffer various kinds of instabilities.
-In some applications, a buckled state should be avoided (e.g. in the design of energy harvesters), whereas in other applications, buckling pattern at the sub-micro scale may be used to create surfaces with desired properties, imitating what has been observed in nature (e.g. in geckos and lotus leaves).
-In either case, it is important to understand how a structure made of soft materials bifurcates from one state into another state.

-We revisit here a problem that has been studied in many different papers, namely localized bulging in a hyperelastic tube of arbitrary thickness subjected to axial loading and internal pressure; see \cite{FLF,WAF,WF,LYAX,YLAX,YLF}.
-This kind of localization problems has been subjected to intensive studies for many decades.
-Although much progress has been made, misconceptions also persist that prevent a thorough understanding of such problems.
-For instance, localized bulging of inflated rubber tubes was thought to have some connection with the pressure versus volume curve having a maximum (the so-called turning point instability) \cite{A,KH,HNH}, but the precise nature of this connection was not clear and the initiation pressure was often incorrectly calculated as the bifurcation pressure for a periodic mode.
-Fu {\it et al.} \cite{FPL} were the first to demonstrate explicitly, under the membrane assumption, that localized bulging is a bifurcation phenomenon, but is not connected with a periodic mode.
+We revisit here the problem of localized bulging in a hyperelastic tube of arbitrary wall thickness subject to axial loading and internal pressure, and the problem of axisymmetric necking in a hyperelastic sheet under equibiaxial stretching.
+Studies on the former problem date back as early as Mallock \cite{M91}, and much progress has been made since then \cite{Y77,CH,RM,ARM,KY,KYb,PGL,GPL}, but misconceptions also persisted that prevented a thorough understanding of this important prototypical localization problem.
+For instance, localized bulging of inflated rubber tubes was thought to have some connection with the pressure versus volume curve having a maximum (the so-called limiting point instability) \cite{A,KH,HNH}, but the precise nature of this connection was not clear and the initiation pressure was often incorrectly calculated as the bifurcation pressure for a periodic mode.
+Fu {\it et al.} \cite{FPL} demonstrated explicitly, under the membrane assumption, that localized bulging is a bifurcation phenomenon but is not connected with a periodic mode.
 In fact, a weakly nonlinear analysis based on the periodic mode viewpoint would give a bulging profile that has no resemblance to the actual bulging profile observed experimentally or simulated numerically.
-They also demonstrated that the initiation pressure is equal to the pressure for the turning point instability in one loading scenario, but this connection may be lost in other loading scenarios.
+They also demonstrated that the initiation pressure is equal to the pressure for the limiting point instability in one loading scenario, but this connection may be lost in other loading scenarios (e.g., the case of fixed ends).